AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 *   Test case for deep copy of guideContext.
 Hotfix for CQ-4242924
 *   Proof type field is missing on executing the UAT3 on latest upgraded server.
 Hotfix for CQ-4243120
 *   On upgraded server, the submitted form is missing the State/Province/Region and Country values that were present on pre-upgrade server.
 Hotfix for CQ-4241444
-*   \[ExpressionEditor\] Error while navigating to Verify stage during form submission.
+*   &lsqb;ExpressionEditor&rsqb; Error while navigating to Verify stage during form submission.
 Hotfix for CQ-4241384
 *   Values are missing in verify stage on pre-upgrade and upgraded server for submitted form.
 Hotfix for CQ-4241896
 *   Quit and save button at the bottom of the page are not working.
 Hotfix for CQ-4240112
 *   Contact number missing on the upgraded set-up.
 Hotfix for CQ-4239870